invader365/anchorLESS/README.md

 > A harder, better, faster, stronger **LESS library**!

 Anchor LESS is the most extensive mixins library made to speed up your code.
-Higlights:
+Highlights:

 - Better: Feel free to use it with your favourite html framework.
 - Faster: Anchor uses less.js build-in functions for a faster compilation.